Career Story

 My day

 Every day is different on board.
-One day could consist of inspections and routine testing, another could be spent fixing broken-down machinery, and another could be spent doing computer-based work.
+One day could consist of inspections and routine testing, another could be spent fixing broken down machinery, another could be spent doing computer-based work.

-From 08.00 till 08.30, we head up to the mess room and have breakfast before resuming work until 10.00, when I usually meet the other crew members for half on the main deck to relax for half an hour before working until lunch.
-After lunch, we work till 15.00 when we have our second coffee break, before working up to 17.00 and finishing for the day.
-Dinner is at 17.30, then the rest of the day is spent relaxing and calling home.
+From 08:00 till 08:30, we head up to the mess room and have breakfast before resuming work until 10:00, when I usually meet the other crew members on the main deck for a half an hour break, before working until lunch.
+After lunch we work till 15:00 when we have our second coffee break before finishing for the day at 17:00.
+Dinner is at 17:30, then the evening is spent relaxing and calling home.

 My biggest lesson